bloch-labs/bloch/paper.md

   programs into downstream simulators or device backends without rewriting kernels; and
-* exposes deterministic multi-shot execution with aggregated statistics so that algorithm designers can validate probabilistic behaviour without bolting on custom data-loggers.
+* exposes deterministic multi-shot execution with aggregated statistics so that algorithm designers can validate probabilistic behaviour before running on expensive quantum hardware.

 By targeting developers who are comfortable with systems languages but need a high-level quantum DSL, Bloch reduces the friction between research sketches